1. Career Advice

 7. Briefcase or bag

-8. Questions for the interviewer
+8. Questions to ask the interviewer

-Most likely, an interviewer will ask if you have any questions about the role or the company.
-Coming prepared with a list of thoughtful questions can show an interviewer your interest and enthusiasm.
-Plus, it gives you a much-needed opportunity to learn more about the place where you might be working in the near future.
+At some point, the hiring manager will probably ask if you have any questions for them about the role or company.
+As part of your interview prep, bringing a list of thoughtful questions can show an interviewer your interest and enthusiasm.

 • What do you expect the new employee to accomplish in their first 30, 60, and 90 days?